 1 The Baffle Creek Riverine ACA is superseded by the Great Barrier Reef riverine and non-riverine ACA, which includes coverage of the Baffle Creek Catchment.

 Wetland on-line education modules

-A series of on-line education modules, including Aquatic Conservation Assessment using AquaBAMM, has been prepared as a resource for people who want to learn more about wetlands.
+A series of on-line education modules, including Aquatic Conservation Assessment using AquaBAMM, is available for people who wish to learn more about wetlands.

-You can use these to meet your learning and training needs.
-This information should be used in conjunction with information found on this website.
+The modules should be used in conjunction with the information on this website.

 Pages under this section